mrozenva/chatwithdatafin/README.md

 # GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files

-Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.

 Tech stack used includes LangChain, Pinecone, Typescript, Openai, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.

-The visual guide of this repo and tutorial is in the `visual guide` folder.

 **If you run into errors, please review the troubleshooting section further down this page.**